Unlocking the science of being human.

 Understand emotional regulation, resilience and the nervous system

-Equip staff to support and educate students and parents about self-harm
+Equip staff to support and educate students so that they are better equipped to learn and thrive

 -